SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-4-recipients.md

 <!-- markdownlint-disable-file MD041 -->
 When creating a mailing, you must select the recipients of the mailing.
-You can add recipients from a number of sources.
+You can add recipients from multiple sources.
 In addition, you can set various mailing options here and also preview the mailing.

 ## Add recipients from selections and projects